Kanartic vs MrCool vs Senville: Which DIY heat pump should you choose in Canada? (2026)

 - What heating capacity remains at -25°C?

-2. Real Guarantee
+2. Real Warranty

 Compare:

-- Compressor warranty period
+- Compressor warranty duration

-- Parts warranty period
+- Parts warranty duration

-- Requirements (professional installation required?)
+- Conditions (professional installation required?)

-- Claims process (easy or nightmare?)
+- Claim process (easy or nightmare?)

-3. Support and service
+3. Support and Service

 Consider:

-- French language service available?
+- Is French service available?

 - Support hours